Riya10031/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

 1. In Microsoft Sentinel, on the left menu under General, select the **Search**.
 In the search box, enter **reg.exe**, and then click on **Start**.

+1. Select the **KQL Mode** from the drop-down.

+>**Note**: If you do not see the page in the Microsoft Sentinel portal, try refreshing the browser.
+Wait 5 minutes and refresh again until it appears.

     ![Picture 1](../media/lab09-task3-search.png)

 1. A new window running the query opens.
 Select the ellipsis icon **(...)** from the top right and then toggle the **Search job mode**.